rust-lang/docs.rs/README.md

 This readme is for developing docs.rs.
 See [the about page](https://docs.rs/about) for user-facing documentation.

+## How the documentation is generated

+docs.rs uses [rustdoc](https://github.com/rust-lang/rust/tree/master/src/librustdoc) to generate the documentation for every crate release on crates.io.
+You can read the [the rustdoc book](https://doc.rust-lang.org/nightly/rustdoc/what-is-rustdoc.html) for more details.

 ## Changing the build environment

 To make a change to [the build environment](https://github.com/rust-lang/crates-build-env)